 - And more!

-If you are a current CVSuite user or are new to the CVSuite and interested in utilizing the CVI to measure your region’s creative economy, the CVSuite team is here to help.
-Contact Business Coordinator Kelly Ernst at Kelly.Ernst@westaf.org to acquire more information about using CVSuite.
+If you are a current CVSuite user or new to CVSuite and are interested in utilizing the CVI to measure your region’s creative economy, contact the CVSuite team.

 Stay Up To Date!